snowplow-archive/infobright-ruby-loader/README.md

 It would be nice to wrap just the data load task as a [Resque] [resque] job with a `perform` method.

+It would also be nice to wrap the data load task as a Sidekiq job.

 ## Copyright and license

 cloudfront-log-deserializer is copyright 2012 SnowPlow Analytics Ltd.